Post Malone’s Plane Blew Its Tires When Taking Off, Emergency Landing In The Works

 — Richard Grune (@0406Guno) August 21, 2018

-In air traffic audio, the pilot makes it clear the plane lost a tire, asking for permission to keep circling above and hopefully land while fire trucks and ambulances lined the runway..
+In air traffic audio, the pilot makes it clear the plane lost a tire, asking for permission to keep circling above and hopefully land while fire trucks and ambulances lined the runway.
 The pilot also notes that there are 16 human lives on the plane.
-TMZ recovered the pilot’s audio but it is linked here.
+TMZ recovered the pilot’s audio and it is linked here.

-Sources say air traffic control encouraged the pilot to continue flight to Massachusetts in an effort to burn more fuel to ensure a safer crash landing.
+Sources said air traffic control encouraged the pilot to continue the flight to Massachusetts in an effort to burn more fuel to ensure a safer crash landing.
 Reports say the plane had 3,700 gallons of fuel left to burn and has been in the air since before 11 a.m.

-The Port Authority of New York and New Jersey, which owns the airport the plane left from, told Fox News, that the aircraft will be attempting an emergency landing at the Wesfield-Barnes Regional Airport in Massachusetts instead, it is not clear yet what time the jet will attempt to make a safe landing.
+The Port Authority of New York and New Jersey, which owns the airport the plane left from, told Fox News that the aircraft will be attempting an emergency landing at Stewart Airport, located north of New York City, it is not clear yet what time the jet will attempt to make a safe landing, according to the FAA.

+Using the flight-tracking website Flightradar24, the plane is seen making circles across New Jersey before heading off towards Connecticut.

+According to @ABC7NY, a Gulfstream G-IV suffered two blown tires on departure from Teterboro.
+Currently lowering fuel weight before returning to airport. https://t.co/s3EkUdkSaq

 The private plane is still in the air.